+The company drafted a Sustainability Policy in response to critical matters raised in the prior process.
 In order to facilitate implementation by employees, the company opted for a straightforward, tangible and action-focused concept.
 Therefore, the policy was expressed in seven brief, easy-to-remember principles designed to frame the conduct of everyone that works at SAAM and its subsidiaries, as well as the employees that adhere to its principles and vision.

-- 1. Creating value for the company and society are our sources of inspiration. - 2.
-Building mutually beneficial relationships with our employees is a priority.
+1. Creating value for the company and society are our sources of inspiration.